skip to main content skip to search skip to footer skip to accessibility statement

 What do residents say?

-The majority of people who responded to the survey in 2022 felt crime had increased in the last 12 months (63%), with less than 1% of respondents feeling it had declined.
+The majority of people who responded to the survey in 2025 felt crime had increased in the last 12 months (59%), with just 3% of respondents feeling it had declined.
 Over a third (38%) of respondents reported being a victim of crime or anti-social behaviour in Southampton during the last 12 months.
-13% of respondents to the 2022 survey agreed that the police and other local public services were successfully dealing with crime and anti-social behaviour in their local area.
+Just 15% of respondents to the 2025 survey agreed that the police and other local public services were successfully dealing with crime and anti-social behaviour in their local area.

 Survey respondents were asked about feelings of safety in their local area and the city centre.
-The majority of respondents in the 2022 survey felt safe during the day in their local area (76% felt safe) and in the city centre (66% felt safe).
-Respondents felt less safe after dark, particularly in the city centre; two fifths (40%) of respondents felt safe after dark in their local area compared to less than a third (30%) feeling safe after dark in the city centre.
+The majority of respondents in the 2025 survey felt safe during the day in their local area (72% felt safe) and in the city centre (52% felt safe).
+Respondents felt less safe after dark, particularly in the city centre; 39% of respondents felt safe after dark in their local area compared to 23% feeling safe after dark in the city centre.
+Feelings of safety after dark remain a substantial issue in Southampton, with females and respondents with disabilities feeling the most unsafe.

 Community Safety Dashboard